intrntbrn/awesomewm-vim-tmux-navigator/README.md

 For instance you might be using the right windows/super key and have to specify "Super_R" as your `mod_keysym`, or "Mod1" and "Alt_L" if you prefer to use the alt key.

-Remove conflicting keybinds from your `rc.lua`.
+Don't forget to remove your previously used navigation keybinds (or other conflicting keybinds) in `rc.lua`.

 ### Vim